common-cranberry/cs554-eclairs-final/readme.md

 ## Changes from initial proposal

-Originally, the site was designed around a grid system to chronical life events.

-In testing, we found that the grid was not easy to use as an interface.
-Though it performed well for data abstraction purposes (giving a concise overview of the user's life), it was not easy to interact with when adding or editing life events.

-Instead, we went with a timeline design that we found easier to use.

-Additionally, socket.io was designed to send push notifications to users who have life events on the same week.
+Originally, socket.io was designed to send push notifications to users who have life events on the same week.

 Instead, these push notifications are visible to everyone on the site.

 ## Implementation